maxrodrigo/gopro-plus/README.md

 your JWT token by logging into your GoPro Plus media library account.

 1. Open a browser of choice (Firefox/Chrome is prefered, for Safari you need to enable Developer Tools)
 2. Go to [GoPro Plus Media Library](https://plus.gopro.com/media-library/) (assuming that you are signed out.
-If you are not, please sing out)
+If you are not, please sign out)
 3. Open your browser's Developer Tools (Ctrl+Shift+I on most browsers or Cmd+Option+I on Mac).
 4. Go to the Network Tab on the Developer Tools console.
 5. In the Filter field enter - `user`